 After graduating, George Anthony began working at Citigroup as an associate and quickly advanced to become an associate asset manager in the real asset division of the firm.
 Soon after, he was offered a position at growing Turkish-based tech hospitality firm Metglobal where he led business development efforts growing the US presence of the firm.

 George Anthony was then offered an exciting opportunity with Goldman Sachs but what he thought would be the pinnacle of his career was not as fulfilling as he had anticipated.
 George joined LinkBridge Investors, where he quickly advanced to become one of the youngest vice presidents in the industry.
 George has been given multiple awards and recognitions for his achievements in the capital markets.
-George is currently the Regional Director of Harbor City Capital where he oversees the firm’s expansion within the private wealth side of the business.
+George currently works at his family's firm, Devolder Organizations, as a Managing Member where he oversees the asset allocations of the 80MM AUM.

 George Anthony was instilled with a passion for philanthropy from an early age.
 His mother, who passed away in 2016, believed strongly in sharing with people less fortunate and never forgot the basic principles of why her family fled from Europe to Brazil, and why she then emigrated to America looking for a better life.
 She founded an institution in Brazil to help over 300 impoverished families gain access to basic food necessities, providing non-perishable food monthly over a period of 18 years.